Set up network integration

 • This record must be a DNS A record.

 Create a private endpoint for the workspace storage account.
-This account is a blob subresource that has been deployed as part of the solution.
-The name pattern has this format:
+Alternatively, you can allow public access to this storage account, but this method is less secure.
+The workspace storage account is a blob subresource that is deployed as part of the solution.
+To find the target storage account in the solution managed resource group, use this name pattern:

 <project-prefix>am<region-code>wrkspc<random-substring>